Multimodal Controller for Generative Models: Related Work

 We aim to introduce a novel and generic alternative method to generate data class-conditionally.
 Intuitively, training separate models for each mode of data can guarantee class-conditional data generation.
 However, we do not want the model complexity to grow with the number of data modalities.

 Recently, a few works pay attention to subnetworks.
-The lottery ticket hypothesis \cite{frankle2018lottery, zhou2019deconstructing} states that there may exist a subnetwork that can match the performance of the original network when trained in isolation.
-PathNet \cite{fernando2017pathnet} demonstrates successful transfer learning through migration from one subnetwork to the other.
-Piggyback and some other works in continual learning literature also adopt similar methods to train subnetworks for various tasks of data \cite{mallya2018piggyback, rajasegaran2019random, wortsman2020supermasks}.

-\textbf{Multimodal controlled generative models} uniformly sample subnetworks from a backbone generative model and allocate a unique computational path for each data modality.
-Our method is different from the existing weight masking approach \cite{mallya2018piggyback, rajasegaran2019random, wortsman2020supermasks} because our mask is applied to the network representations of networks rather than the model parameters.
+The lottery ticket hypothesis~\cite{frankle2018lottery,zhou2019deconstructing} states that there may exist a subnetwork that can match the performance of the original network when trained in isolation.
+PathNet~\cite{fernando2017pathnet} demonstrates successful transfer learning through migration from one subnetwork to the other.
+Piggyback and some other works in continual learning literature also adopt similar methods to train subnetworks for various tasks of data~\cite{mallya2018piggyback,rajasegaran2019random,wortsman2020supermasks}.
+HeteroFL~\cite{diao2020heterofl} utilizes subnetworks in Federated Learning to reduce the computation and communication costs. \\ \textbf{Multimodal controlled generative models} uniformly sample subnetworks from a backbone generative model and allocate a unique computational path for each data modality.
+In our paper, we refer data modality as the class-conditional modality of data rather than the type of data, i.e. language and image.
+Our method is different from the existing weight masking approach \cite{mallya2018piggyback,rajasegaran2019random,wortsman2020supermasks} because our mask is applied to the network representations of networks rather than the model parameters.
 Specifically, our approach is able to train data from multiple data modalities in the same batch of data simultaneously.
 However, existing weight masking methods can only optimize one data modality at a time.
 This paper empirically justifies the following claim.
 Uniformly sampled subnetworks through masking network representations can well-represent a substantial number of data modalities in class-conditional generative models by allocating a unique computational path for each mode of data.